mehulagg/gitlab/doc/development/documentation/testing.md

 ### Disable markdownlint tests

-To disable all Vale linting rules, add a `<!-- markdownlint-disable -->` tag before the text, and a `<!-- markdownlint-enable -->` tag after the text.
+To disable all markdownlint rules, add a `<!-- markdownlint-disable -->` tag before the text, and a `<!-- markdownlint-enable -->` tag after the text.

 Whenever possible, exclude only the problematic lines.